-Ryzodeg is injected either once or twice per day, at mealtimes.
+Ryzodeg is injected once or twice a day, at mealtimes.
 It is given as an injection under the skin in the abdominal wall (at the front of the waist), upper arm or thigh.
-The place within the chosen area should be altered with each injection to reduce the risk of lipodystrophy (changes in the distribution of body fat) under the skin that can affect the amount of Ryzodeg absorbed.
+The place for injection should be altered with each injection to reduce the risk of developing fatty lumps under the skin that can affect the amount of Ryzodeg absorbed into the blood.

-The correct dose is determined individually for each patient.
-In type-1 diabetes, Ryzodeg is used in combination with rapid-acting insulin, which is injected at other mealtimes.
+The dose of Ryzodeg is determined individually for each patient.
+In type 1 diabetes, Ryzodeg is used with rapid-acting insulin, which is injected at other mealtimes.

 How does Ryzodeg work?

 Diabetes is a disease in which the body does not produce enough insulin to control the level of blood sugar or when the body is unable to use insulin effectively.
-Ryzodeg is a replacement insulin that is very similar to the insulin made by the body.
+Ryzodeg is a replacement insulin for the insulin normally made by the body.

 The active substances in Ryzodeg, insulin degludec and insulin aspart, are produced by a method known as ‘recombinant DNA technology’: they are made by a yeast that has received a gene (DNA), which makes the yeast able to produce them.

 Insulin degludec and insulin aspart are slightly different from human insulin.
-The differences mean that insulin degludec is absorbed more slowly by the body, and takes longer to reach its target in the body.
+The differences mean that insulin degludec is absorbed more slowly bythe body.
 This means it has a long duration of action.
-Meanwhile, insulin aspart is absorbed faster by the body than human insulin, and therefore it starts to work soon after it is injected and has a short duration of action.
+Meanwhile, insulin aspart is absorbed faster by the body than human insulin, and therefore it starts to work as soon as it is injected and has a short duration of action.

-The replacement insulin acts in the same way as naturally produced insulin, and helps glucose enter cells from the blood.
+The replacement insulin acts in the same way as natural insulin, and helps glucose from the blood to enter cells.
 By controlling the level of blood glucose, the symptoms and complications of diabetes are reduced.
 Injecting Ryzodeg at a main meal provides long-acting insulin to control blood sugar until the next dose as well as short-acting insulin to help deal with the extra sugar from the meal.

 How has Ryzodeg been studied?

-Ryzodeg has been studied in one main study involving 548 patients with type-1 diabetes and in four main studies involving 1,866 patients with type-2 diabetes.
+Ryzodeg has been studied in one main study involving 548 adults with type 1 diabetes and in four main studies involving 1,866 adults with type 2 diabetes.
 The studies compared Ryzodeg given at mealtimes with insulin glargine or insulin detemir (long-acting insulins), or with biphasic insulin (an insulin formulation consisting of a mixture of intermediate- and rapid-acting insulin).
-In the studies in type-1 diabetes, patients also received injections of rapid-acting insulin at other mealtimes.
-In the studies in type-2 diabetes, Ryzodeg was either given alone or in combination with other antidiabetes medicines.
+In the studies in type 1 diabetes, patients also received injections of rapid acting insulin at other mealtimes.
+In the studies in type 2 diabetes, Ryzodeg was either given alone or in combination with other antidiabetes medicines.

 All of the studies measured the level of glycosylated haemoglobin (HbA1c), which is the percentage of haemoglobin in the blood attached to glucose.
 HbA1c gives an indication of how well the blood glucose is controlled.
-All the studies lasted six months, but one was extended to one year.
+All the studies in adults lasted six months, but one was extended to one year.
 The study in children lasted 16 weeks.

 What benefit has Ryzodeg shown during the studies?

-The studies showed that Ryzodeg was at least as effective as long acting insulins and biphasic insulin in controlling blood glucose levels in patients with type-1 and type-2 diabetes.
-The reduction in HbA1c levels was 0.7% in patients with type-1 diabetes and ranged from 1% to 1.7% across the trials in patients with type 2 diabetes.
+The studies in adults showed that Ryzodeg was at least as effective as long-acting insulins and biphasic insulin in controlling blood glucose levels in patients with type 1 and type 2 diabetes.
+The reduction in HbA1c levels (in percentage points) was 0.7 in patients with type 1 diabetes and between 1 and 1.7 across the trials in patients with type 2 diabetes.
 In the study in children, the combined used of Ryzodeg and insulin aspart was at least as effective as insulin detemir and insulin aspart, with average HbA1c reductions of 0.27 and 0.23 percentage points respectively.

 What is the risk associated with Ryzodeg?